Youth Group Standards of Conduct Policy

 B. Leaving the presence of the youth ministry leaders/ One-on-one talks with leaders

 Sometimes students try to leave the supervisory presence of youth leaders so they can avoid group activities, talk on the cell phone, smoke, couple off, or leave the premises.
-No student is permitted to isolate his/herself while attending TBC youth events.
+No student is permitted to isolate him/herself while attending TBC youth events.
 If a specific situation occurs that may require special treatment it is the student’s responsibility to arrange it by a youth leader first.
-Failure to do so will result in the proper disciplinary action (defined later in document).
+Failure to do so will result in the proper disciplinary action (defined later in the document).

 If students need to leave early, we ask that they tell the Youth Leaders and sign-out for the evening giving a record of attendance and the reason for leaving early.

 In addition, One-on-one talks with youth leaders will not occur behind closed doors unless two leaders are present.
 If a conversation needs to occur between opposite genders of a student or leader then, the leader will have to either hand off the conversation or will ask another leader of similar gender to sit-in.